 - Seniors over the age of 65 years, on the basis of passport or ID card.

 Children under the age of 7 can travel for free.

-Where can I buy tickets for Athens public transport?
+From where can I buy tickets for the Athens public transport network?

 Please note that the Anonymous Athena Card can only be bought from Athens Transport ticket offices.
 You can find them in subway stations.

 Also, if you are interested in obtaining a Personal Athena Card, you have to present your passport when requesting one at an Athens Transport ticket office.